sam81/sam81.github.io/r_guide_bookdown/03_data_manipulation.md

 ## Vectors

 One of the simplest and among the most important data types in R is the vector, which can be numerical or containing strings of characters.
-A simple way to build a vector is through the `c` function, which concatenates a series of data, for example:
+A simple way to build a vector is through the `c` function, which concatenates a series of data values, for example:

 ```r
 temperature = c(34, 45, 23, 29, 26, 31, 44, 32, 19, 22, 34)